idebtor/JoyJava/Generics.md

 ### 3. Lowerbound Wildcard <? super type>

-The wildcard `<? super type>` matches type, as well as its super-type.
+The wildcard `<? super type>` matches __type, as well as its super-type__.
 In other words, it specifies the lower bound.
 There will be an example in the Lab assignment.

+An example is provided at the end this lecture note here.

 Read Java Online Tutorial ["More Fun with Wildcards"](https://docs.oracle.com/javase/tutorial/extra/generics/morefun.html).